 The driver has to respect at all times the signals that are presented to him.
 If he does not, then the onboard ETCS automatically applies the emergency brake.

-Thus, ATO has to drive according to the signalling information that is provided to him by the onboard ETCS.
+Thus, ATO has to drive according to the signalling information that is provided to it by the onboard ETCS.
 If it does not, then as with a driver, the onboard ETCS will apply the emergency brake.

 Automatic driving enables energy saving